Skip to main content

 Vakalolo (Cassava Pudding)

-Sweet dessert made from grated cassava, coconut milk, sugar, and vanilla.
-Baked until golden and served warm or cold.
-Popular at celebrations and special occasions.
-Creamy, comforting Pacific island dessert.
+A sweet made from grated cassava, coconut milk, sugar, and vanilla, baked until golden and eaten warm or cold.
+It comes out at celebrations and special occasions.
+Creamy and comforting.

 Allergens: